-China’s ‘Wolf Warrior’ strives to be first with coronavirus vaccine
+‘Wolf Warrior’ strives to make China first with coronavirus vaccine

 “The virus is ruthless, but we believe in miracles,” Chen told local media.
 “The epidemic is a military situation, and the epidemic area is the battlefield.”

-Chen was authorized to start a clinical trial for her vaccine on Monday, state broadcaster CCTV reported this week — the same day that a clinical trial began at the Kaiser Permanente Washington Health Research Institute in Seattle, funded by the National Institutes of Health.
+Chen was authorized to start a clinical trial for her vaccine on Monday, state broadcaster CCTV reported last week — on the day that a clinical trial began at the Kaiser Permanente Washington Health Research Institute in Seattle, funded by the National Institutes of Health.

-The quest for a vaccine is not only about public health, but about the fight for supremacy between China and the United States that spans trade and technology, the military and the media, and now a virus.
+The quest for a vaccine is not only about public health, but also about the fight between China and the United States for supremacy in trade and technology, the military and the media — and now, a virus.

-Chinese leaders are spurring their scientists to become the first to a breakthrough against the coronavirus, which emerged in the Chinese city of Wuhan late last year and has infected more than 220,000 people worldwide.
+Chinese leaders are spurring their scientists to become the first to develop a breakthrough against the coronavirus, which emerged in the Chinese city of Wuhan late last year and has infected more than 329,000 people worldwide.

 Chinese leader Xi Jinping said a “whole-nation” scientific and technological effort was needed to counter the outbreak.

-“We should build a new type of ‘whole-nation system’ to make breakthroughs in critical and core technologies,” Xi said in an article published this week in the Communist Party magazine Qiushi Journal.
-Major scientific achievements were “a vital component of the national strategic system,” he said.
+“We should build a new type of ‘whole-nation system’ to make breakthroughs in critical and core technologies,” Xi said in an article published last week in the Communist Party magazine Qiushi Journal.
+Major scientific achievements, he said, were “a vital component of the national strategic system.”

-China wants to rewrite its role in the coronavirus story from source to savior, to show — as Chen herself said — it is living up to its “responsibilities as a great power and its contribution to humankind.”
+China wants to rewrite its role in the coronavirus story from source to savior, to show — as Chen herself said — that it is living up to its “responsibilities as a great power and its contribution to humankind.”

-But it also wants to show China’s scientific prowess at a time of increasing competition in almost every sphere.
+But it also wants to show China’s scientific prowess at a time of increasing competition in almost every endeavor.

 “We must be aware that the development of a vaccine is a battle that China cannot afford to lose,” commentator Mu Lu wrote in the nationalistic Global Times newspaper this week, calling it “life-and-death.”